Nguyễn Văn Bảy: Early 1972

-Bay's two bombs caused only slight damage to the Oklahoma City, as they may have been "near misses", while Di was able to score a direct hit on the destroyer Higbee's aft 5" (127 mm) gun turret with one of his two 250 kg bombs.
+Bảy's two bombs caused only slight damage to the Oklahoma City, as they may have been "near misses", while Di was able to score a direct hit on the destroyer Higbee's aft 5" (127 mm) gun turret with one of his two 250 kg bombs.
 This was the first successful air strike made by an enemy jet fighter bomber on a US Navy warship while actively engaged in combat.